kyle-marathon/panoptes/README.md

 - - - When I wake up in the morning, I complete Japanese flash cards
 - - "Completion" is based on whether or not you actually subsequently complete the task

+Not required

+- Don't write to db when offline

   Todo

 - Move task menu into buttons that appear on hover [DONE]
 - Reordering icons only appear on hover [DONE]
-- When a new subtask is created set focus to the new subtask input field
+- When a new subtask is created set focus to the new subtask input field [DONE]
+- New item input field should match style of new items [DONE]
+- Remove editor toolbar border [DONE]
+- Loading screen never ends if tasks is empty [DONE]
+- Editor can be dragged and dropped [DONE]
+- Editor mysterious adds new lines [DONE]
+- Dragging editors is weird [DONE]
+- When created, editor bolds first line [DONE]
+- Editors can be deleted [DONE]
+- Editor <> Task conversion [DONE]

 - Subtasks can be text editors

-- Editors can be archived/deleted
-- - E.g. You're using an editor as a subtask to track run times
+- Interactions between Required/Times/Frequency
+- - If subitems are completed, main task should be marked complete
+- - Then main task cannot be marked "uncompleted"
+- - In general, main task cannot be marked complete or incomplete if it has the requirements field